We are currently open for Model of Integrated Care (MOIC) and Medico-Legal Report (MLR) referrals.

 Please read our referrals FAQs below to make sure you or your client meet the remit criteria.

 If you have any questions or wish to enquire about the status of your referral, please email firstname.lastname@example.org or call 020 3058 2022.

-If you are supporting a survivor of trafficking or torture who could benefit from our care, or if you are a survivor yourself and would like to access our services, you can apply online using our online referral form.
+If you are supporting a survivor of trafficking, torture or extreme human cruelty who could benefit from our care, or if you are a survivor yourself and would like to access our services, you can apply online using our online referral form.
 To refer someone to access our full range of services, you will need to select ‘Model of Integrated Care (MOIC)’ on the form.

 You will not be able to make the referral without:

 - Submitting it via our online referral form

 - Including a signed consent form, showing that the client agrees to the referral

 To make the referrals process as smooth and quick as possible, please read our referrals FAQs below before making a referral to the Helen Bamber Foundation.

 If you have any questions or wish to enquire about the status of your referral, please email email@example.com or call the referrals line at 020 3058 2022.